foxcube3/AI-Crawler/README.md

 - Inno Setup 6: https://jrsoftware.org/isdl.php

 Step 1: Build the Windows executable
-- Open Command Prompt in the project root
+- Open Command Prompt in the project Script file
 - Run:
-  scripts\build_windows.bat
+  .\build_windows.bat
 - On success, the server executable will be at: dist\AI_Crawler_Assistant_Server.exe